Camino de Santiago, Day 26

 Shortly after wine tasting, we began walking on dirt roads through vineyards.
 What a perfect way to finish our day on the Camino!

-We entered Cacabelos and began looking for a place to stay the night.
+We entered Cacabelos and looked for a place to stay the night.

 Eventually, we found Hostel Maria, with rooms available.
 We always seemed to have a room on the third floor, which meant a lot of going up and down stairs on sore feet.